-The objective of this Scholarship is to strengthen Aboriginal engagement at the University of Tasmania by supporting higher degree research projects of importance.
+The objective of this biannual Scholarship is to strengthen Aboriginal engagement at the University of Tasmania by supporting higher degree research projects of importance.
 Topics can include, but are not restricted to biographies and histories of Aboriginal people, organisations or communities, language, health, law, social or economic development, land, sea and cultural resource management.
-The Senior Indigenous Research Scholarships are prestigious awards, offered to four high quality candidates who have the capacity to make a significant contribution to Tasmanian Aboriginal knowledge. the next round of scholarships will be offered in the second half of 2021.
+The Senior Indigenous Research Scholarships are prestigious awards, offered to four high quality candidates who have the capacity to make a significant contribution to Tasmanian Aboriginal knowledge. the next round of scholarships will be offered in 2022.

 Find out more about Eligibility and the Application Process

 Our Aboriginal Higher Degree by Research (HDR) Program

 At the University of Tasmania we encourage and support Aboriginal and Torres Strait Islander students to undertake and complete HDR programs, both in topics directly pertaining to Indigenous people as well as in other research fields aligning with the strengths and interests of the applicant.
 We have a number of experienced and dedicated Aboriginal scholars for supervision, with a locus of expertise located within the Humanities, Education, Social Work and Social Sciences.
 In the coming years we anticipate having Aboriginal supervisors available in disciplines outside of traditional areas.
 Some of our HDR students have investigated the following subject areas:

 - The Education of Tasmanian Aboriginal Children

 - Aboriginal Philosophy and Community

 - The missing years: The Tasmanian Aboriginal peoples 1803-1950

 - Visual History of Tasmanian Aborigines in Colonial Art